flexcompute/Flow360PythonClient/README.md

 Upon this command finishing, it will return the mesh Id '<mesh_id>'.
 Use that for next step.

 Note:
-By default, submited mesh file will be processed using latest production solver.
-If you want to select historical solver version, please specify in the argument as example:
+By default, submited mesh file will be processed using latest major release (e.g. 0.2.x) .
+If you want to run with another version of the solve, please specify in the argument as example:
 ```
->>>meshId = flow360client.NewMesh(fname='flow360/tests/data/wing_tetra.1.lb8.ugrid', noSlipWalls=noSlipWalls, meshName='my_experiment', tags=['wing'], solverVersion='release-0.2.0')
+>>>meshId = flow360client.NewMesh(fname='flow360/tests/data/wing_tetra.1.lb8.ugrid', noSlipWalls=noSlipWalls, meshName='my_experiment', tags=['wing'], solverVersion='release-0.2.1')
 ```

 ## Step 4.
 Upload a case file